Redditor Ends Sister's Relationship After Telling Her Boyfriend That She Won't Accept His Proposal

 Coping with Regret

 Regret is a natural emotion that often arises from difficult decisions in relationships.
-A clinical psychologist notes that learning to cope with regret involves recognizing the value of all experiences, even those that don’t turn out as expected.
+Learning to cope with regret involves recognizing the value of all experiences, even those that don’t turn out as expected.

 Research indicates that reframing regrets as opportunities for learning can enhance emotional resilience.